Poirazi-Lab/DendroTweaksApp/app/docs/source/tutorials/tutorial_morpho.rst

 Besides the topological properties, the section has a geometry that is represented by the points that define it.

 .. code-block:: python

     >>> sec.points
     [•427, •428, •429, •430, ...]

-Each point is a node in the corresponding point tree that has additional properties:
+Each point is a node in the corresponding point tree that has additional properties such as coordinates and radii.

 .. code-block:: python